Mid-Twentieth Century Women Crime Writers

 Margaret Millar

-Margaret Millar, born Margaret Ellis Sturm in 1915, first met her husband Kenneth, better known to the world as Ross MacDonald, at the Kitchener-Waterloo Collegiate where they both were members of the debate team but remained acquaintances only.
-They’d reconnect while Margaret was at the University of Toronto, and years later after they were married, Kenneth quipped that he adopted a writing alias to avoid being eclipsed by his wife.
+Margaret Millar, born Margaret Ellis Sturm in 1915, first met her husband, Kenneth, better known as Ross MacDonald, at the Kitchener-Waterloo Collegiate.
+Both were members of the debate team, but were only friends.
+They reconnected while Margaret was at the University of Toronto, and years later, after they were married, Kenneth quipped that he adopted a writing alias to avoid being eclipsed by his wife.

 While reading Millar’s Beast in View (1955), I wondered if she’d contributed any screenwriting for Alfred Hitchcock, because her character-driven, psychological style resonates similarly.
 Apparently not, since we know nothing about which screenplays she might have worked on or completed while under contract with Warner Brothers just after World War II.
 I defy any reader to not think either of Robert Bloch’s Psycho (1959) or Hitchcock’s film of the same name (1960) while reading Beast in View, for which Millar won the Edgar Award for Best Novel.